 “The court issued death sentences on five men who directly took part in the killing.”

-Saudi prosecutors had said that deputy intelligence chief Ahamed al-Assiri oversaw the Washington Post columnist’s killing in the kingdom’s Istanbul consulate in October 2018 and that he was advised by the royal court’s media Czar Saud al-Qahtani
+Saudi prosecutors had said that deputy intelligence chief Ahamed al-Assiri oversaw the Washington Post columnist’s killing in the kingdom’s Istanbul consulate in October 2018 and that he was advised by the royal court’s media Czar Saud al-Qahtani.

 Al-Qahtani was investigated, but no indicted due to insufficient evidence and al-Assiri was investigated and charged but eventually acquitted on the same grounds.